reactjs/react.dev/src/content/blog/2024/04/25/react-19.md

 ### Support for Document Metadata {/*support-for-metadata-tags*/}

-In HTML, document metadata tags like `<title>` `<link>` and `<meta>` are reserved for placement in the `<head>` section of the document.
-In React, the component that decides what metadata is appropriate for the app may be very far from the place where you rendere the `<head>` or the no `<head>` is rendered by React at all.
-In the past, these elements would need to be inserted manually in an effect, or by libraries like [`react-helmet`](github.com/nfl/react-helmet) and required careful handling when server rendering a React application.
+In HTML, document metadata tags like `<title>`, `<link>`, and `<meta>` are reserved for placement in the `<head>` section of the document.
+In React, the component that decides what metadata is appropriate for the app may be very far from the place where you render the `<head>` or React does not render the `<head>` at all.
+In the past, these elements would need to be inserted manually in an effect, or by libraries like [`react-helmet`](https://github.com/nfl/react-helmet), and required careful handling when server rendering a React application.

 In React 19, we're adding support for rendering document metadata tags in components natively: